gabhijit/gabhijit-github-io-blog/content/2017/fast-vector-operations.md

 2. Does that make sense with the cache size on my computer?
 3. Indeed look at the `perf` counters and see cache statistics.

-Will write a follow up on this to actually find out what the findings above are.
+Will write a follow up on this to actually find out what the findings above are, but for now list-comprehension based approach is the one we are going to use forward.

+# Summary

 Few lessons learned here -

 * Just don't go by what theoretically makes sense.
 Know precisely what you are trying to do and what scale.
-* RTFM - because clearly [documentation on transpose](http://pandas.pydata.org/pandas-docs/version/0.20.3/generated/pandas.Panel.transpose.html) says, for Mixed-dtype data, will always result in a copy.
+* Always a good idea to read the documentation - because clearly [documentation on transpose](http://pandas.pydata.org/pandas-docs/version/0.20.3/generated/pandas.Panel.transpose.html) says, for Mixed-dtype data, will always result in a copy (Although, to be honest, it's quite likely to be missed, even after reading the manual, that there's a copy and one would still be going about doing things as above.)
 * Sometimes not having an expert around is not a bad idea, because you develop better understanding by making mistakes.

 And a few collateral benefits -

 1. Had an actual use-case for studying `cProfile` rather than trying some simple 'hello world!' stuff.

 2. Learned about a beautiful tool [gprof2dot](https://github.com/jrfonseca/gprof2dot), when trying to find out more about the actual call-graphs and find out the culprits.
 It's worth checking out.